michaeljclark/michaeljclark.github.io/index.md

 _Indirect call acceleration_

-Indirect calls through function pointers cannot be statically translated as the target address of translated code cannot be known at the time of translation. rv8 employs a trace cache which is a hashtable of guest program counters to translated code addresses.
-This is slow to lookup as it requires saving registers and calling into C++ code.
-To accelerate indirect calls through function pointers, a small assembly stub first looks up a direct mapped L1 translation cache, and falls back to a slower translation cache miss path that saves registers and calls into the translator C++ code to populate the L1 translation cache so that the next indirect call can be accelerated.
+Indirect calls through function pointers cannot be statically translated as the target address of their translation is not known at the time of translation. rv8 employs a trace cache which is a hashtable of guest program address to translated native code address.
+A full trace cache lookup is slow because it necessitates saving caller-save registers and calling into C++ code.
+To accelerate indirect calls through function pointers, a small assembly stub looks up the target address in a direct mapped L1 translation cache, and only then falls back to a slower translation cache miss path that saves registers and calls into the translator code to populate the L1 translation cache so that the next indirect call can be accelerated.

 _Inline caching_